crosire/reshade/README.md

 ## License

-All the source code is licensed under the conditions of the [BSD 3-clause license](LICENSE.md).
+All source code in this repository is licensed under a [BSD 3-clause license](LICENSE.md).